kgisl/project-ideas/airQualityPi.md

 - When do you hope to finish this project?

 ### Getting Started
 Building a Air Quality sensor using Raspberry PI, and we call it AirPi.
-The following link provided us step by step approach to build the AirPi [link](http://airpi.es/participate.php)
+The following link provided us step-by-step approach to build the AirPi [link](http://airpi.es/participate.php).